aspose-total/Aspose.Total-Products/total/en/net/conversion/xlsx-to-docx/_index.md

 {{< blocks/products/pf/agp/upper-banner-autogen-total h1="Convert XLSX to DOCX via C# or Online App" h2="Export Excel&reg; XLSX to DOCX on .NET Framework, .NET Core, Mono or Xamarin Platforms">}}

 {{< blocks/products/pf/main-container >}}

 {{< blocks/products/pf/agp/feature-section isGrey="true" >}}

-There are many reasons to convert XLSX files to DOCX files.
-The most common reason is compatibility.
-XLSX files are the new standard for Excel files, but not all programs can open them.
-DOCX files, on the other hand, are compatible with a wider range of programs.<br />

-Another reason to convert XLSX to DOCX is for editing purposes.
-DOCX files are much easier to edit than XLSX files.
-You can make changes to the text, layout, and formatting without having to worry about breaking the file.<br />

-Aspose.Total for .NET API is a great tool for converting XLSX to DOCX files.
-It's easy to use and it preserves all of the data in your XLSX file, including formulas, charts, and images.
+<h2 class="heading-border">Why Convert XLSX to DOCX format?</h2>

+Converting XLSX to DOCX format via code or an app can be essential for tasks like transforming spreadsheet data into professionally formatted documents.
+This conversion enables you to generate reports, invoices, or other documents from Excel data while preserving formatting and layout, making it particularly useful for automating document generation processes in businesses and organizations.

+<h2 class="heading-border">How Aspose.Total can help in XLSX to DOCX Conversion?</h2>

+Aspose.Total for .NET offers a comprehensive solution for XLSX to DOCX conversion, providing developers with Aspose.Cells for .NET to handle Excel data and Aspose.Words for .NET for Word document manipulation.
+These APIs seamlessly integrate, enabling the extraction of structured data from Excel spreadsheets and its insertion into Word documents, ensuring that the final DOCX file retains formatting and layout.
+With cross-platform compatibility and advanced features for styling and automation, Aspose.Total for .NET simplifies the conversion process, making it an efficient choice for document generation within .NET applications.

 {{< /blocks/products/pf/agp/feature-section >}}